jgorman/wifi-watch/README.md

 #### Ping success or failure run length.

-On the current bottom line the run length count resets to 1 on every transition between "good" and "fail" modes.
+On the status line the run length count resets to 1 on every transition between "good" and "fail" modes.
 This way we can tell at a glance how long we have been in the current state.
 In a still connected high packet loss environment